Home » Skin » Dry

 8. Panthenol

 Also called pro-vitamin B5, panthenol is another common humectant found in hydrating skincare products.
-When used topically, panthenol converts to the active form of vitamin B5, which is pantothenic acid (6).
+When used topically, panthenol converts to the active form of vitamin B5, which is pantothenic acid.

 What sets it apart from other humectants is its ability to calm and soothe the skin.
 That’s why panthenol is majorly formulated in soothing products or barrier-repairing products.

-It’s the ideal tool for people with dry, sensitive skin.
-It’s also the best ingredient to use when you’ve over-exfoliated or dealing with rosacea flares.
+It’s the ideal hydrating ingredient for people with dry, sensitive skin.
+It’s also the best ingredient to use when you’ve over-exfoliated or dealing with rosacea flare-ups.

 Scroll to Top